swisspost/design-system/.changeset/smart-beans-relate.md

 '@swisspost/design-system-styles': patch
 ---

-Includes last 2 safari versions in browserslilstrc and aligns browserslistrc files in all projects
+Includeed last 2 safari versions in the `.browserslistrc` and aligned `.browserslistrc` files in all projects.